Ancient Voices for the Modern Soul

 Wealth as a Spiritual Diagnostic

-Proverbs holds wealth and generosity in tension: diligence is praised, but love of money is repeatedly warned against.
-"Honor the Lord with your wealth, with the firstfruits of all your crops" (3:9).
+Proverbs holds wealth and generosity in tension.
 Ecclesiastes adds: accumulation never satisfies (2:8–11).
 The wise person holds money lightly because they know it's vapor.

-Application this week: Give something away that costs you something.
+This week: Give something away that costs you something.
 Notice what you feel.
-Your reaction to that feeling is a reliable window into how much money actually owns you.
+Your reaction is a reliable window into how much money actually owns you.

 Who You Walk With Shapes Who You Become

-Application this week: Who in your life speaks hard truth to you in love?
+This week: Who in your life speaks hard truth to you in love?
 If no one, that's worth addressing.
-Seek one honest conversation this week with someone wiser than you.

 Work & Rest